-- QTF-51 All C-CDA 2.1 format documents adhering to the Continuity of Care Document template MUST include all appropriate data classes and elements from United States Core Data for Interoperability (USCDI) V125 when data are available and subject to Error!
-Reference source not found..
+- QTF-52 Responding QHINs SHOULD transmit any specific document format Requests (provided by the Initiating QHIN via the IHE XDSDocumentEntryFormatCode XCA parameter) to Responding Nodes. - QTF-53 Responding QHINs SHOULD provide C-CDA 2.1 documents that follow recommendations as presented in Concise Consolidated CDA: Deploying Encounter Summary CDA Documents with Clinical Notes.24 - QTF-54 All C-CDA 2.1 format documents adhering to the Continuity of Care Document template MUST include all appropriate data classes and elements from United States Core Data for Interoperability (USCDI) V125 when data are available and subject to QTF-55.
 This includes additional section templates not included in base CCD (e.g., Patient Goals).
-The RCE will update the QTF to enable the use of future versions of USCDI that are consistent with ONC rules for health IT certification compliance. - QTF-52 Data created or captured and sent on or after December 31, 2024 SHOULD conform to data classes, data elements, and vocabulary requirements in USCDI V1 or later.
+The RCE will update the QTF to enable the use of future versions of USCDI that are consistent with ONC rules for health IT certification compliance. - QTF-55 Data created or captured and sent on or after December 31, 2024 SHOULD conform to data classes, data elements, and vocabulary requirements in USCDI V1 or later.
 Legacy data captured and sent prior to December 31, 2024 MAY conform to USCDI data classes, data elements, and vocabulary requirements in USCDI V1 or later. - a.
-As of January 1st, 2026, all information sent MUST conform to USCDI V3 data classes, data elements, and vocabulary requirements. - b.
-Where no code matching a data requirement exists in a USCDI specified code system, a code from a recognized code system (e.g., ICD-10, LOINC) SHOULD be used or a custom code MAY be used. - QTF-53 Responding QHINs MAY provide patient information in other document formats if required by Applicable Law or if an alternative format is Requested by the Initiating QHIN via the IHE XDSDocumentEntryFormatCode XCA parameter. - QTF-54 The minimum required parameters for a Cross-Gateway Query FindDocuments Registry Stored Query transaction are the Responding Node's HomeCommunityID, patientId, and Assigning Authority for each patient record returned, and the status of the document entries to return, typically urn:oasis:names:tc:ebxml-regrep:StatusType:Approved.
-"Approved" in this context means that the document is available for patient care and has not been superseded by a new version. - QTF-55 If such a Query is indicated by the Query Solicitation, Initiating QHINs MAY specify a document status of urn:oasis:names:tc:ebxml-regrep:StatusType:Deprecated to obtain historical document entries that have been superseded, inactivated, or are not considered the most current version. - QTF-56 Responding QHINs SHOULD provide to Responding Nodes any specific document status Requests provided by the Initiating QHIN in the Cross-Gateway Query FindDocuments Registry Stored Query transaction. - QTF-57 QHINs MUST support the \$XDSDocumentEntryServiceStartTimeTo and \$XDSDocumentEntryServiceStopTimeFrom parameters for limiting the number of documents returned from a Query and Responding QHINs SHOULD transmit any such parameters to the Responding Node.
+As of January 1st, 2026, all information sent MUST conform to USCDI V3.1 data classes, data elements, and vocabulary requirements. - b.
+Where no code matching a data requirement exists in a USCDI specified code system, a code from a recognized code system (e.g., ICD-10, LOINC) SHOULD be used or a custom code MAY be used. - QTF-56 Responding QHINs MAY provide patient information in other document formats if required by Applicable Law or if an alternative format is Requested by the Initiating QHIN via the IHE XDSDocumentEntryFormatCode XCA parameter. - QTF-57 The minimum required parameters for a Cross-Gateway Query FindDocuments Registry Stored Query transaction are the Responding Node's HomeCommunityID, patientId, and Assigning Authority for each patient record returned, and the status of the document entries to return, typically urn:oasis:names:tc:ebxml-regrep:StatusType:Approved.
+"Approved" in this context means that the document is available for patient care and has not been superseded by a new version. - QTF-58 If such a Query is indicated by the Query Solicitation, Initiating QHINs MAY specify a document status of urn:oasis:names:tc:ebxml-regrep:StatusType:Deprecated to obtain historical